-Reimbursement condition Reason Implementation guidance 5.
-If one component of D-VRd and/or daratumumab plus lenalidomide is discontinued permanently because of tolerability concerns, the patient may continue to receive other components at the discretion of the treating physician, until the discontinuation criteria in Condition 4 are met This condition reflects the treatment discontinuation criteria used in the PERSEUS trial.
+Re imbursement condition Reason Implementation guidance minimum of 24 months of maintenance therapy with daratumumab plus lenalidomide. threshold of 10 -5) was established for a minimum of 12 months. disease progression or unacceptable toxicity.
+5. If 1 component of D-VRd and/or daratumumab plus lenalidomide is discontinued permanently because of tolerability concerns, the patient may continue to receive other components at the discretion of the treating physician, until the discontinuation criteria in condition 4 are met.
+This condition reflects the treatment discontinuation criteria used in the PERSEUS trial.
 Prescribing 6.
-D-VRd followed by maintenance treatment with daratumumab and lenalidomide should be prescribed by clinicians with expertise in diagnosis and management of patient with MM This is meant to ensure that D-VRd followed by maintenance treatment with daratumumab plus lenalidomide is prescribed for appropriate patients and that adverse effects are managed in an optimized and timely manner.
-7. Daratumumab should be reimbursed when it is given in combination with VRd induction and consolidation treatment, and with lenalidomide during maintenance treatment The PERSEUS trial demonstrated an added clinical benefit in adult patients with NDMM patients who received induction and consolidation treatment with D-VRd and maintenance treatment with daratumumab plus lenalidomide. pERC reviewed no evidence to support the efficacy and safety of monotherapy with Daratumumab, or its combination with other therapies.
+D-VRd followed by maintenance treatment with daratumumab and lenalidomide should be prescribed by clinicians with expertise in the diagnosis and management of patients with MM.
+This is meant to ensure that D-VRd followed by maintenance treatment with daratumumab plus lenalidomide is prescribed for appropriate patients and that adverse effects are managed in an optimized and timely manner.
+7. Daratumumab should be reimbursed when it is initiated in combination with VRd induction and consolidation treatment, and with lenalidomide during maintenance treatment.
+The PERSEUS trial demonstrated an added clinical benefit in adult patients with NDMM who received induction and consolidation treatment with D-VRd and maintenance treatment with daratumumab plus lenalidomide. pERC reviewed no evidence to support the efficacy and safety of monotherapy with daratumumab or its combination with other therapies.
 Pricing 8.
-A reduction in price Since MRD testing in MM is not currently part of the standard of care and is not uniformly available across jurisdictions, the ICER for D-VRd is \$1,327,480 per QALY gained compared with VRd.
+A reduction in price.
+Because MRD testing in MM is not currently part of the standard of care and is not uniformly available across jurisdictions, the ICER for D-VRd is \$1,327,480 per QALY gained compared with VRd.
 A price reduction of 84% would be required for the unit cost of daratumumab as part of the D-VRd regimen to achieve an ICER of \$50,000 per QALY gained compared with VRd.
 If MRD testing were routinely conducted in MM in Canada, the ICER for D-VRd would be \$460,578 per QALY gained when compared with VRd.
 A price reduction of 67% would be required for the unit cost of daratumumab as part of the D-VRd regimen to achieve an ICER of \$50,000 per QALY gained compared with VRd.
-Notably, results from the analyses conducted by CDA-AMC may overestimate OS and PFS benefit, suggesting that even further price reductions beyond 84% may be required to ensure cost-effectiveness.
+Notably, results from the analyses

-Reimbursement condition Reason Implementation guidance Feasibility of adoption 9.
-The economic feasibility of adoption of D-VRd must be addressed At the submitted price, the incremental budget impact of D-VRd is expected to be greater than \$40 million in years 1, 2, and 3.
-10. The organizational feasibility of conducting MRD testing must be addressed.
+Reimbursement condition Reason Implementation guidance conducted by CDA-AMC may overestimate OS and PFS benefits, suggesting that even further price reductions beyond 84% may be required to ensure cost-effectiveness.
+Feasibility of adoption The economic feasibility of adoption of D-VRd must be addressed.
+At the submitted price, the incremental budget impact of D-VRd is expected to be greater than \$40 million in years 1, 2, and 3.
+The organizational feasibility of conducting MRD testing must be addressed.
 MRD testing is required to determine eligibility for discontinuation of maintenance therapy with daratumumab.
-Since MRD testing for MM is currently not available in most of the clinical centres in Canada, use of MRD testing for discontinuation of maintenance therapy with daratumumab is anticipated to impact human and other health care resources.
-Nonetheless, it may also help reduce costs by avoiding unnecessary treatments, minimizing long term toxicities, and reducing the number of visits to cancer treatment centres to receive injections.
+Given that MRD testing in MM is currently not available in most clinical centres in Canada, use of MRD testing for discontinuation of maintenance therapy with daratumumab is anticipated to impact human and other health care resources.
+Nonetheless, it may also help reduce costs by avoiding unnecessary treatments, minimizing long-term toxicities, and reducing the number of visits to cancer treatment centres to receive injections.

-ASCT = autologous stem cell transplant; CR = complete response; D-VRd = daratumumab-bortezomib-lenalidomide-dexamethasone; MRD = minimal residual disease; MM= multiple myeloma; NA = not applicable; NDMM = newly diagnosed multiple myeloma; pERC = pan-Canadian Oncology Drug Review Expert Review Committee; VRd = bortezomib-lenalidomide-dexamethasone.
+ASCT = autologous stem cell transplant; CR = complete response; D-VRd = daratumumab + bortezomib-lenalidomide-dexamethasone; MM = multiple myeloma; MRD = minimal residual disease; NA = not applicable; NDMM = newly diagnosed multiple myeloma; pERC = pan-Canadian Oncology Drug Review Expert Review Committee; VRd = bortezomib-lenalidomide-dexamethasone.